- Like any type of meeting, conference calls can easily go off track and become unproductive.

 3. Be on time.

-Shannon DeJong, owner and CEO of House of Who, said there’s a lot of wasted time when latecomers join and give the obligatory apology.
+Shannon DeJong, CEO of House of Who, said a lot of time is wasted when latecomers join the meeting and give the obligatory apology.

 “This takes significant effort, since punctuality is deeply rooted in a company’s culture, and especially apparent with inter-company calls,” she said.

-“If punctuality is difficult, begin the meetings on time anyway, and embed a culture of ‘don’t be late, but if you do, come in quietly’ to avoid all the small talk and apologies,” DeJong said.
+“If punctuality is difficult [for some attendees], begin the meetings on time anyway, and embed a culture of ‘don’t be late, but if you do, come in quietly’ to avoid all the small talk and apologies,” DeJong said.

 4. Use the right tools.